jimhigson/oboe.js/writing/main/5_Implementation.md

 Styles of Programming
 ---------------------

 The implementation of Oboe is mixed paradigm.
 Events flow throughout the whole library but in terms of code style the components are a mix of procedural, functional and object-oriented programming.
 Object orientation is used only to wrap the library in an Object-oriented public API and as a tuple-like store for multiple values.
 Constructors are not used, nor is there any inheritance or notable polymorphism.
 Closures, not objects, are used as the primary means of data storage and hiding.
-Many of the entities painted in figure \ref{overallDesign}
-map onto no single, addressable language construct and exist only as a set of event handlers trapped inside the same closure, taking advantage of the fact that their reachability from some event emitter
+Many of the entities painted in figure \ref{overallDesign} map onto no single, addressable language construct and exist only as a set of event handlers trapped inside the same closure, taking advantage of the fact that their reachability from some event emitter\
 prevents their required parameters from being garbage collected.
 Although only sparingly OO, the high-level design's componentisation hasn't departed from how it might be implemented in an OO metamodel and is Object Oriented design patterns remain influential despite being only loosely followed.

-Because of the pressures on code size I decided not to use a general purpose functional library and instead create my own with only the parts that I need.
-See functional.js.
+Because of the pressures on code size I decided not to use a general purpose functional library and instead create my own with only the parts that I need; see functional.js.

-Refactoring.
-Programming is finished when each line reads as a statement of fact rather than the means of making the statement so.
+Javascript is of course an imperative language but over many iterations Oboe has tended towards a declarative style.
+In incrementalContentBuilder.js programming was initially stateful and procedural, reading like the instructions to perform a task.
+Over many refactors the flavour of the code has changed, the reading now tending towards a description of desired behaviour.

 ### Performance considerations

 Functional programming in Javascript is known to be slower than other styles, particularly under Firefox [@functionalSpiderMonkey].
-Modern JS engines employ various stragegies to compile to machine code before running and are
+Modern JS engines employ various stragegies to compile to machine code before running and are\
 often said to achieve 'near-native' speeds, meaning it runs at close to the speed of a similarly coded C program.
 However, this comparison relies on the source being written in a style similar to of a C program.

 Have used a functional style despite it being less performant on most Javascript engines.
 Js execution time is not much of a problem so long as order of complexity is kept under control.

 , for example with only mono-morphic callsites and without a functional style.
 Once either of those programming techniques is taken up performance drops rapidly [http://rfrn.org/\~shu/2013/03/20/two-reasons-functional-style-is-slow-in-spidermonkey.html] 9571 ms vs 504 ms. When used in a functional style, not 'near-native' in the sense that not close to the performance gained by compiling a well